What is Layout in a Web Page?

 Containers & Items

-A container groups several elements into one unit. <div> and <section> are representative container elements.
+A container groups multiple elements into one unit. <div> and <section> are representative container elements.

 <div> <p>Hello!</p> <p>Nice to meet you!</p> </div>